Iterable

 # Generating an API key

-1. After logging into Iterable, head over to the “Integrations” tab in the top navigation bar and select the API key option in the dropdown.
+1. After logging into Iterable, head over to the “Integrations” tab in the top navigation bar and select the API key option in the drop-down.

 Navigating to API key settings